jtanderson/IdentityMapping/readme.md

       - TBD, from Dr. Tomcho
   - [ ] Maybe change bg color to off-white to emphasize canvas element
   - [ ] find replacement for grace ( :( )

-### 7/21 Meeting:
+### 7/28 Meeting:
+- [ ] (IN PROGRESS) saveIntersect for Circles class - returning intersections for extended page
+- [ ] (In progress) Abort button should delete entire participant & their data (W/ WARNING!) -
+    - Add function to SurveyController (go into DB, find participant by id, and then delete p at that id)
 - [ ] Remove abort button on `/start` page - (will need to remove the template from start -- where did we put the @yield stuff??)
-- [ ] /end page has "Next" button
-    - Take the directional stuff out of @end (no need for Abort or Next)

-### 7/28 Meeting: (IN PROGRESS)
-- [ ] Should returning to /layering have color?
-(Assumed yes)
-    - ERROR on saveCircle on extended, activeItem.data.id is undefined now
-- [ ] Abort button should delete entire participant & their data (W/ WARNING!) - Add function to SurveyController (go into DB, find participant by id, and then delete p at that id)
-- [ ] Reorganize directions out of template (?)
 - [ ] (This week) Refactor /survey, /category

-### Later?:
-- [ ] Admin page where Admins could add in questions (Maybe 7/21-23 project?)
-    - [x] new controller, views, etc.
 - [ ] Seed data with laravel - data that always seed (admin, user acct.) in our case, survey questions... (pull Q from database automatically)
+- [ ] Admin page where Admins could add in questions (so admin view to do this)
+      - Add/remove survey questions... (to DB and then choose which ones to use?)
 - [ ] build in data analytics view?
-  - Add/remove survey questions... (to DB and then choose which ones to use?)

 ## Fixed bugs:
 - [x] create sessionCheck middleware that checks if participant has a sessId already recorded in the db.
 If not, add them to db and launch start
 - [x] "local storage" issue - Rewrite of doSubmit to AJAX?